CraigRonald555/KeepUpKeto/README.md

 * Calculate nutritional requirements to achieve ketosis based on a user's weight, height, sex and target weight
 * Automatically break a user's day into a structure which can then be automatically filled with recipes based on pre-selected ingredient preferences
 * Search for recipes manually based on what ingredient the user types in and return up to 50 recipes
-* Alternatively, search for a food directly e.g. eggs
+* Alternatively, search for a foods directly e.g. eggs
 * Mix and match between manually selected favourite recipes/foods, and automatic selection to fill remaining required nutrients
 * Visualisation of user progress with Chart.js
 * A caching system which keeps user data stored in their browser, reducing the amount of calls to recipe API and backend cloud database